samilake/BI/README.md

 BI-2:

-  This projet consists of :
+  This project consists of :

   - Implementation of an ETL process using Python from diffrent types of data sources (MySql, CSV, JSON) to a data destination (MySQL)

 BI-3:

-  This projet consists of :
+  This project consists of :

   - Implementation of an ETL process using SSIS.